divyameghashree/machine-learning-/README.md

+#Myself Anakshuyoga
+newer to coding , debugging, innovating new things usig python n R. wroked for small projects.
 # machine-learning-
-Using R adn big data concept for MAchine Learning
+Using R and big data concept for MAchine Learning